EtchUK/Etch.uSyncMigrations.BlockListSettings/README.md

 2. Run a uSync Migration including only Data Types and Content Types, and complete the import of these.
 3. Repeat step 2.
 This is necessary for the content element types to be duplicated.
 4. Run a Content migration and import
+5. Manually go through each Block List Content and Settings element and decide which properties to keep on each.